 - Reduce or eliminate sugar from your diet.

-- Include some protein with each meal (nuts, seeds, chicken, fish, meat, tofu, legumes)
+- Include some protein with each meal.
+Include some nuts, seeds, chicken, fish, meat, tofu, and legumes at every meal.

-- Increase the fiber at each meal (hemp hearts, flaxseeds, chia seeds, salba seeds)
+- Increase the fiber at each meal.
+Eat more broccoli, hemp hearts, flaxseeds, chia seeds, salba seeds, and legumes.

 - Support your adrenal glands.
 Between meals and at night, your adrenals together with your liver help to maintain stable blood sugar.
 Supporting the adrenal glands can help support normal sleep.

 - Exercise regularly.
 Regular exercise helps your body to manage blood sugar better and reduces the need for insulin.